hackoregon/data-science-pet-containers/README.md

 ### Connecting with pgAdmin on the host

-If you've installed the EnterpriseDB PostgreSQL distribution, you probably already have pgAdmin, although it may not be the latest version.
+If you’ve installed the EnterpriseDB PostgreSQL distribution, you probably already have pgAdmin, although it may not be the latest version.
 Here are the links if you want to install it without
 PostgreSQL: